 In addition, non-working spouses can contribute to a Roth IRA if they have a spouse who earns income.
 Here are the details on the spousal IRA.

 5. Roth IRAs don’t have required distributions

 The traditional IRA has them.
 As do the traditional 401(k) and Roth 401(k).
-Yes, of the major retirement accounts, only the Roth IRA does not have required minimum distributions (RMD).
-As the name suggests, an RMD forces you to take a minimum distribution from your account at least annually.
+Yes, of the major retirement accounts, only the Roth IRA does not have required minimum distributions (RMDs).
+As the name suggests, RMDs force you to take a minimum distribution from your account at least annually.
 With an RMD, you’ll be forced to withdraw money whether you need it or not.
 And that means taxes and a halt to the tax-advantaged compounding inside the account.

 But the Roth IRA avoids required minimum distributions entirely, meaning you can compound as long as you like, even passing that money untouched to your heirs tax-free (see above).

 “Put your money to work and allow it to grow and compound for decades to come,” says Evans.